Ahmedabd11/Quranmyfriend/README.md

-# myapp
+# QuranMyFriend

-A new Flutter application.
+A new voice based Flutter application that works on Android and gives the Quranic Answers in the form of Video on the user predefined Queries.

 ## Getting Started